Sum Rate optimization for RIS-Aided RSMA system with Movable Antenna: System Model

 \section{System Model}

-In this paper, we consider the system illustrated in Fig.~1, where the base station (BS) is equipped with $M$ movable antennas and employs the 1-layer RSMA scheme to split the user messages.
-The BS communicates simultaneously with $K$ far-field users with obstacles existing between the BS and the users, causing NLOS path.
-Each of the antennas can be moved horizontally through flexible cables.
-Also, a RIS with $N$ reflecting units is placed for the enhancement of the communication performance.
+In this paper, we consider the system shown in Fig.~1, where the BS is equipped with $M$ movable antennas and adopts 1-layer RSMA to split user messages.
+The BS simultaneously serves $K$ far-field single-antenna users in the presence of obstacles, which create non-line-of-sight (NLOS) paths.
+For simplicity, each antenna is allowed to move horizontally via flexible cables.
+In addition, a RIS with $N$ reflecting elements is deployed to enhance communication performance.